 When servers fail to function, customers cannot enjoy services which is detrimental to customer retention.
 Hence to keep customers happy and maintain revenue generation monitoring server uptime using an uptime monitoring tool is essential.

 Server uptime monitoring with OpManager can help you proactively monitor the health of all servers on your network.
-OpManager constantly communicates with servers using different protocols like the WMI and SNMP to proactively gain information about the server health and availability.
+OpManager being a Linux and Windows based server uptime monitor, constantly communicates with servers using different protocols like the WMI and SNMP to proactively gain information about the server health and availability.
 It also has a reactive mechanism to resolve server faults as and when they occur.
 The reports feature helps you understand how your servers are performing and the nature of faults.

 Servers are the backbone of daily business operations and if they experience even a short period of downtime, it impacts the business severely.
 OpManager offers proactive monitoring by supporting multi-vendor server device templates that include major vendors like HP, Dell, IBM, etc. It ensures continuous server uptime by constantly monitoring important performance metrics like CPU utilization, memory utilization, disk utilization, process count, partition details of the device, average disk latency, etc.